Compete and Win With an Intelligent Supply Chain

 - Channels of Influence Increase: Streaming service Twitch and video app TikTok join Pinterest, Instagram, and Facebook as digital social communities.
 Promotion isn’t video only, as podcasts on platforms like Spotify can also be used to discuss, review, and advocate for brands.

-7. Prepare for the End of Third-party Cookies
+8. Prepare for the End of Third-Party Cookies

-Google has made the announcement that it will phase out support for third-party cookies within its Chrome browser over the next two years, and Safari and Firefox are taking similar actions.
-While companies are still able to use first party-cookies (for the foreseeable future), the deprecation of third-party cookies means there will be fewer opportunities to track customer’s actions online and log the sites they visit.
+Google has made the announcement that it will phase out support for third-party cookies within its Chrome browser by the end of 2023; Safari and Firefox are taking similar actions.
+While companies are still able to use first-party cookies (for the foreseeable future), the deprecation of third-party cookies means there will be fewer opportunities to track customers’ actions online and log the sites they visit.
 This loss means a drop in the amount of information that businesses can use to better target ads and check their performances.

-Currently $100 billion in advertising spend is powered by third-party cookies, and it’s predicted that only six out of 10 businesses will be ready for a cookie-less future.
-The question that marketers need to ask is where their information gather capability is going to be at end of year.
-Is it more important to increase spend, or optimize existing resources in order to get the same results?
+Currently, $100 billion in advertising spending is powered by third-party cookies, and it’s predicted that only six out of 10 businesses will be ready for a cookie-less future.
+The question that marketers need to ask is where their information gather capability is going to be at end of the year.
+Is it more important to increase spending, or optimize existing resources in order to get the same results?

 - Replenishment: service that meets the need of purchasing commodity items, providing convenience while saving time and money